Palestinian Authority passport

-The Palestinian Authority passport is available to anyone on production of a birth certificate showing that they were born in Palestine.
-What constitutes "Palestine" for this purpose is not clear.
-In practice, only residents of areas under the Palestinian Authority jurisdiction can apply.
-Palestinians born outside of Palestinian authority to a Palestinian citizen can also apply for this passport.
-Exceptions are possible; for example Daniel Barenboim, born in Argentina of Jewish parents, and a citizen of Argentina, Israel, and Spain, has been granted Palestinian citizenship and passport.
+The Palestinian Authority passport (جواز سفر السلطة الفلسطينية) is a passport issued since April 1995 by the Palestinian Authority to Palestinians in Palestine for the purpose of international travel.
+The passport has been issued in 1995 based on the agreements established in the 1993 Oslo Accord.
+The passport is issued to Palestinians who hold a Palestinian ID and who live in the West Bank and Gaza.
+Palestinian diaspora, who do not hold Palestinian ID cards, are unable to obtain this passport due to security restrictions imposed by the Israeli government.

-However, the passport issuance is subject to additional restrictions imposed by the Israeli government.
-Israel asserts that the requirement is permitted for security needs under the Interim Agreement.
+The passport issuance is subject to approval from Israel.
+Israel asserts that the restriction is required for security concerns.

 History

 Between 1924 and 1948, the term "Palestinian passport" referred to the travel documents that were available to residents of British Mandate Palestine.
 Issued by the High Commissioner for Palestine, they were officially titled, "British passport, Palestine".
 These passports became invalid with the termination of the British mandate on 15 May 1948.
 Israeli and Jordanian passports were offered to former British Mandate subjects according to the citizenship they acquired in the aftermath of the 1948 Arab-Israeli War.
 A significant number of Palestinian Arabs, especially in the Gaza Strip and those who found refuge in Syria and Lebanon, remained stateless, as Egypt, Syria and Lebanon did not allow them to integrate as citizens.

 The Egyptian-controlled All-Palestine Government issued All-Palestine passports between 1949 and 1959 to Palestinian residents of the Gaza Strip and Egypt.
 However, passport holders were not permitted to move freely into Egypt.
 In the meantime, Transjordan annexed the West Bank and Palestinian residents of the West Bank became citizens of Jordan, and were entitled to a Jordanian passport.

 After the 1967 Six-Day War, during which Israel captured the West Bank from Jordan, Palestinian Arabs living there continued to have the right to apply for Jordanian passports and live in Jordan.
 Palestinian refugees actually living in Jordan were also considered full Jordanian citizens.
 In July 1988, Jordan severed all legal and administrative ties with the West Bank.
 Any Palestinian living in Jordan would remain a Jordanian citizen; but residents of the West Bank would not.

 Jordan continued to issue passports to Palestinians in the West Bank, but they were for travel purposes only and not as indication of citizenship.
 Palestinians in the West Bank who had regular Jordanian passports were issued with temporary ones upon expiration of the old ones, and entry into Jordan by Palestinians became time-limited and considered for tourism purposes only.

 On 2 April 1995, two years after the Oslo Accords of 1993, the Palestinian Authority started issuing Palestinian Authority passports to the public in the self-ruling areas of Gaza and Jericho.
 These passports retained the personal ID number issued by the Israeli Civil Administration.

-Starting September 1st 2022, The Palestinian Ministry of Interior (responsible for issuing Palestinian passports) started issuing Biometric Passports.
-The passport contains a digitalized photo, fingerprints and signature of the holder.
+Starting March 2023, the Palestinian Ministry of Interior (responsible for issuing Palestinian passports) started issuing biometric passports.
+The passport contains a digitized photo, fingerprints and signature of the holder.